ThiPauli/de_cicd_iac_demo/README.md

 3. Rebuild Docker containers to apply changes.

 ## Data Ingestion
-A DAG imports functions from `utils.py` to make API requests and save the response to the AWS S3 bucket.
+Make API requests from [JSONPlaceholder](https://jsonplaceholder.typicode.com/) using `utils.py` to pull sample data and save the response to the AWS S3 bucket.

 ## Data Transformation
 ### dbt Core with Databricks